trussworks/terraform-aws-config/README.md

 ### Backup Plan

-* backup-plan-min-frequency-and-min-retention-check: Checks if a backup plan has a backup rule that satisfies the required frequency and retention period. *No* *GOVcloud*
+* backup-plan-min-frequency-and-min-retention-check: Checks if a backup plan has a backup rule that satisfies the required frequency and retention period. [*Not supported in all regions*](https://docs.aws.amazon.com/config/latest/developerguide/backup-plan-min-frequency-and-min-retention-check.html)

 ### CloudTrail